Ameren (NYSE:AEE) Issues FY 2021 Earnings Guidance

 Ameren (NYSE:AEE) updated its FY 2021 earnings guidance on Monday.
 The company provided EPS guidance of 3.650-3.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.750.
 The company issued revenue guidance of -.

-Several research firms recently issued reports on AEE.
-Mizuho began coverage on shares of Ameren in a report on Wednesday, April 14th.
+Several research analysts have recently weighed in on the company.
+Bank of America upgraded Ameren from a neutral rating to a buy rating and increased their price target for the stock from $84.00 to $89.00 in a research note on Monday, April 19th.
+Morgan Stanley cut their price target on Ameren from $87.00 to $86.00 and set an equal weight rating for the company in a research note on Monday.
+Finally, Mizuho started coverage on Ameren in a research note on Wednesday, April 14th.
 They set a neutral rating and a $83.00 price target for the company.
-Bank of America raised shares of Ameren from a neutral rating to a buy rating and increased their price target for the stock from $84.00 to $89.00 in a report on Monday, April 19th.
-Finally, Morgan Stanley cut their price target on shares of Ameren from $87.00 to $86.00 and set an equal weight rating for the company in a report on Tuesday.
-Three research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and a consensus price target of $87.57.
+Three research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Ameren presently has an average rating of Buy and a consensus price target of $87.57.

 The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
-Stockholders of record on Wednesday, June 9th will be given a $0.55 dividend.
-The ex-dividend date is Tuesday, June 8th.
-This represents a $2.20 annualized dividend and a dividend yield of 2.62%.
-Ameren’s dividend payout ratio is presently 65.67%.
+Shareholders of record on Wednesday, June 9th will be issued a $0.55 dividend.
+The ex-dividend date of this dividend is Tuesday, June 8th.
+This represents a $2.20 annualized dividend and a dividend yield of 2.58%.
+Ameren’s payout ratio is currently 62.86%.

-In other news, insider Richard J. Mark sold 6,000 shares of the stock in a transaction that occurred on Wednesday, March 31st.
-The shares were sold at an average price of $81.17, for a total value of $487,020.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CFO Michael L. Moehn sold 10,000 shares of the stock in a transaction that occurred on Thursday, March 11th.
-The shares were sold at an average price of $76.10, for a total transaction of $761,000.00.
-Following the completion of the sale, the chief financial officer now owns 146,611 shares in the company, valued at $11,157,097.10.
+In other Ameren news, insider Richard J. Mark sold 6,000 shares of the firm’s stock in a transaction dated Wednesday, March 31st.
+The stock was sold at an average price of $81.17, for a total value of $487,020.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, SVP Mark C. Birk sold 2,000 shares of the firm’s stock in a transaction dated Thursday, March 11th.
+The shares were sold at an average price of $76.10, for a total value of $152,200.00.
+Following the completion of the sale, the senior vice president now directly owns 76,320 shares in the company, valued at approximately $5,807,952.
 The disclosure for this sale can be found here.
-Insiders sold 18,000 shares of company stock worth $1,400,220 over the last quarter.
-Company insiders own 0.51% of the company’s stock.
+In the last ninety days, insiders sold 18,000 shares of company stock worth $1,400,220.
+Insiders own 0.56% of the company’s stock.

 Ameren Corporation, together with its subsidiaries, operates as a public utility holding company in the United States.
 It operates through four segments: Ameren Missouri, Ameren Illinois Electric Distribution, Ameren Illinois Natural Gas, and Ameren Transmission.
 The company engages in the rate-regulated electric generation, transmission, and distribution activities; and rate-regulated natural gas distribution and transmission businesses.